Evekavanagh/Investment_and_Trading/README.md

 ## Lab 7: Technical Analysis Indicators (R)

-This lab implements a range of widely used **technical analysis indicators** in R using real equity market data.
+This lab, from the Investment and Trading module (STAT30320) implements a range of widely used **technical analysis indicators** in R using real equity market data.
 The objective is to demonstrate how common trading indicators can be computed, visualised, and combined using standard financial libraries.

 ### Features
 - Retrieval of historical equity price data via Yahoo Finance